 But it has far more that is good about it.
 As noted, every composition confirms the excellence of the whole.
 The film is particularly good at framing Dylan/Fate and his band, with striking use of a wide-angle lens and dynamic positioning of the musicians.
 The dialogue is compelling even when the sense is unclear – the starry performers must have signed up not just for the chance to be on set with Dylan but because they were given interesting things to say, and interesting situations in which to say them.
 For a serious, quite obscure film, it’s also lot of fun.
 Uncle Sweetheart invites supporting acts for the show into his cabin: Dally the Rubber Girl, Eddie Quicksand with Milo, the Great El Mundo with Ellen the Fortune Teller, Abraham Lincoln, Pope John Paul II and Mahatma Gandhi.
 Only in a Dylan song… Nina Veronica (Jessica Lange) asks if anyone will recognise the songs.
 “All of his songs are recognisable, even when they’re not recognisable” replies Sweetheart, mocking Dylan’s notorious mangling of his back catalogue in concert.

-And of course, there’s the music – some terrific live contributions from Dylan and band (‘Down in the Flood’, ‘Cold Iron Bound’, ‘Drifter’s Escape’, ‘I’ll Remember You’, the traditional songs ‘Diamond Joe’ and ‘Dixie’), but significantly some imaginative cover versions.
+And of course, there’s the music – some terrific live contributions from Dylan and band (‘Down in the Flood’, ‘Cold Irons Bound’, ‘Drifter’s Escape’, ‘I’ll Remember You’, the traditional songs ‘Diamond Joe’ and ‘Dixie’), but significantly some imaginative cover versions on the soundtrack.
 We hear Italian hip-hop band Articolo 39 mixing up ‘Like a Rolling Stone’, Turkish singer Sertab Erener’s plaintive take on ‘One More Cup of Coffee’, Japanese rockers Magokoro Brothers enthusiastically ripping into ‘My Back Pages’.
 It is Dylan’s music as world music, the cover as important as the so-called original.

 I have been reading the works of British educational psychologist C.W.
 Kimmins.
 In the 1910s and 20s Kimmins interviewed hundreds of children about their imaginative worlds, including the influence of the new medium of film.
 Some of the testimonies of cinemagoing that he gathered from children for a 1917 Cinema Commission Inquiry, instituted by the National Council of Public Morals, reveal the great power that films were having on children’s minds.
 They also read uncannily like scenarios for Bob Dylan songs, even phrased in the way Dylan might chose to do.
 Here are three examples: